Dixin-Lab/Automatic-Movie-Trailer-Generator/README.md

 ### Feature Extraction
-We use [ImageBind](https://github.com/facebookresearch/ImageBind) to extract visual features of movie shots and acoustic features of audio shots.
+We use [ImageBind](https://github.com/facebookresearch/ImageBind) to extract visual features of movie shots and acoustic features of audio shots, the codes can be found in ```./feature_extraction/```.